witoldmetel/Chooose-Interview/README.md

 # Chooose Interview

-Display data received from the endpoint and display them according to the mockups.
+Display data received from the endpoint according to the mockups.

 ## Project Requirements